SIOCODE-Open/chrome-built-in-ai-apps/README.md

 # 🍻 The Crooked Tankard

+⚠️ **This repository contains source code of our hackathon submission for the [Google Chrome Built-in AI Challenge](https://googlechromeai.devpost.com/).** ⚠️

+⚠️ **Since the submission, the repository content may have modified.
+[Go back to revision 7ee9322d](https://github.com/SIOCODE-Open/chrome-built-in-ai-apps/commit/7ee9322dc99974a29939bf374802fb3a52cd27af) to see the state of the repository at the time of the submission.** ⚠️

 ![](packages/app-game/public/logo-192.png)

 The Crooked Tankard is a _text-based role playing game_.
 It is powered by _web technologies_, specifically _built-in AI_ and _React_.
 The AI generates narration, items, and many more to create _infinite replayability_ and a _vast random world_.